Written by Rhiana Archie

 People often ask, “Why?” when you decide to go off and travel the world.
 They will ask if you are running from something, if you are going through a breakup or if you are hoping to find yourself out there or reveal some purpose for your life that you aren’t already aware of.
 I am not saying that those aren’t all perfectly good reasons to travel, BUT those don’t have to be the only reasons to do it.
 If you want to try new food, go travel.
 If you want to meet new people, go travel.
 If you want to lie on a white sand beach, go travel.
 You do not have to have some elaborate or enlightening excuse to see the world.

 Travel for adventure.
 When you arrive in a new place it will take you some time to get acquainted.
 Often, once you get comfortable you will find yourself doing and trying things that you probably never would have done back at home.
 You will try strange and unusual foods and fall in love with them.
-You will wake up before the sun to hike to the top of a mountain for an incredible sunrise.
+You will wake up before the sun to hike to the top of a mountain for an incredible sunrise, and search all day for beautiful sunsets.
 You’ll jump off of that cliff into the ocean without a second thought.
 When you travel, you become a better version of yourself.
 You learn to let down walls and embrace opportunity that you never had the option to back home.
 You pack up your bag and travel to a new place for exploration and excitement.

 Travel for experiences.
 When you arrive in a new city in an unknown country, you should meet new people.
 You should get this overwhelming sense of bravery about talking to people and starting conversations.
 The people that you encounter will make an incredible difference in any trip you take.
 Learning about people, their feelings, their way of life and their thoughts will open your mind to a whole world out there that you never knew before.
 There is so much to gain from conversations with a new individual.
 You will learn from locals and fellow travellers.
 Someone might tell you about a place to visit that you’ve never heard of.
 Then you go there and it’s your new favorite town or the best hike you’ve ever done.
 Experiences like these will open doors and open your mind to all of the different things that this extraordinary world has to offer.